 “Wow, he’s cute,” Mandy breathed.
 “You’re so lucky to have him as your neighbor.”

 How the hell does he expect me to answer when he’s got his hand covering my mouth?

-to pretend you weren’t there, honest!
+I was getting immensely terrified now.
+The only thing left to do was beg.
+I didn’t mean any harm.
+I tried to pretend you weren’t there, honest!
 But then Mandy said hello and you greeted back and I was always taught that it’s rude to ignore a greeting.
 And—

 No!
 Don’t!
 It’s my fault, not hers.